-The International NGO Safety Organisation (INSO) is a British charity that supports the safety of aid workers in high risk contexts.
+The International NGO Safety Organisation (INSO) is an international charity that supports the safety of aid workers in high risk contexts.

 INSO provides registered NGOs with a range of free services including real-time incident tracking, analytical reports, safety related data and mapping, crisis management support, staff orientations and training.